 Still, how is it that I have gazed at these pretty pleasures on the glossy pages of magazines and online, and I never thought to indulge?
 Have I, like so many of my sex, been so concerned with the dimensions of my waistline and the fit of my jeans that I deprived myself of this seductive sweet?

-I admit I’ve spent far too much of my time preoccupied with body image and (uncharitably) convinced I was fat (like too many of us), but now and then I surprise myself.
+I admit I’ve spent far too many years preoccupied with body image, and (uncharitably) convinced there was too much of me to go around (like many of us), but now and then I surprise myself.
 I am able to fully enjoy one something delicious, and be more than satisfied with precisely that.

 Can’t we enjoy something special from time to time, while still sticking to our various “régimes” — for the most part?